-- If programmed, the system can automatically send certain system condition messages to a pager. - The display consists of code numbers that indicate the type of condition that has occurred.
+- If programmed, the system can automatically send certain system condition messages to up to four (VISTA-20P/PS Series) or two (VISTA-15P Series) pagers. - The display consists of code numbers that indicate the type of condition that has occurred.